bmwest/bmwest/README.md

-# bmwest
+# web-portfolio
-Portfolio of recent and current web project.
+Portfolio of recent and current web projects.